jongs/jongs.github.io/_posts/2023-10-12-times-changin.md

 Unlike Buffet, Mike Bloomberg has had at least three very different jobs.
 Mike Bloomberg started his career at Salomon Brothers, where he spent about ten years before getting fired.
 With the money from the severance bonus, he seeded Bloomberg L.P., a company with tens of billions of revenue today.
 He became mayor of NYC in the early 2000s and did that job for a decade.
 He has been a Republican, an Independent, and a Democrat.
 He ran for president.
 And he is an active philanthropist.

 Or compare Jim Carey to Seinfeld.
 Like Seinfield, he started as a standup comedian.
-Then, it moved to TV but then quickly followed with comedic films.
-After, he decided to spend some time in dramatic roles.
+Then, he moved to TV and quickly followed with comedic films.
+Afterward, he decided to spend some time in dramatic roles.
 At some point, he took time off and focused on painting and, to some degree, writing.
 After a long hiatus, he got back to making films.
 He has spoken publicly about his fascination, tension, and finally, indifference to fame and, indirectly, to his relationship with art.

 <p>&nbsp;</p>